KikaPereira03/IA/README.md

 We implemented two heuristic search methods:

 - **Greedy Best-First Search**
   Selects moves that give the highest immediate heuristic value.
-Fast but short-sighted.

 - **A\* Search**
   Combines actual cost with heuristic estimates for better long-term planning.
-More accurate but slower.

 ---